Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 The answer depends on the type of view.
 In case of normal view, the answer is NO it only contains query based on a base table but in case of materialized view, YES it does contain data and for the updated data in the base table, it needs to be refreshed.

+109. What SQL statement do you have to use to remove a view?

+You can delete a view with the DROP VIEW command.

+SQL DROP VIEW Syntax

+DROP VIEW view_name;